legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### 13.2.6.
 Lifebuoys

-In spaces where penetration of oil products is possible, the surface of insulation is to be impervious to oil or oil vapours.
-Insulation boundaries are to be arranged to avoid immersion in oil spillages.

-### 12.3.
-Datum Draught Marks

-### 13.2.8.
-Radar Transponders (SART)

-### 13.1.
-General Requirements

 The purpose of this section is to provide means of escape so that persons onboard can safely and swiftly escape to the liferaft embarkation deck.
 For this purpose, the following functional requirements should be met:

 ### 13.2.10.
 Lighting

-### 13.2.11.
-Life-saving Signals and Rescue Poster
+### 13.2.8.
+Radar Transponders (SART)

 ### 13.2.3.
 Rescue Boats and Recovery of Persons from the Sea

-### 14. FIRE SAFETY
+### 13.2.9.
+General Alarm

 The SART is to be stowed in an easily accessible position so that it can rapidly be placed in any survival craft.
 Means should be provided in order that it can be mounted in the survival craft at a height of at least 1 metre above sea level.

-### 14.2.
-Miscellaneous
+### 13.2.11.
+Life-saving Signals and Rescue Poster

 ### 14.2.1.
 Construction and Arrangement of Saunas

 Where a fixed fire-extinguishing system not required by this Chapter, is installed, the arrangement is to be to the satisfaction of the Administration.

+### 14.1.
+Protection of spaces containing vehicles or craft with fuel in their tanks or lockers storing such fuels

+### 14.2.
+Miscellaneous

+For fryers of up to 15 litres cooking oil capacity, the provision of a suitably sized Class F extinguisher (BS7937:2000) together with manual isolation of the electrical power supply is acceptable.

+Space heaters, if used, are to be fixed in position and so constructed as to reduce fire risks to a minimum.
+The design and location of these units is to be such that clothing, curtains or other similar materials cannot be scorched or set on fire by heat from the unit.

 ### 14.2.3.
 Deep Fat Frying Equipment

-### 13.2.7.
-EPIRB
+Attention is drawn to the requirements in SOLAS II-2/10.6.4 for fire extinguishing systems for deep fat cooking equipment.

 For fryers of up to 15 litres cooking oil capacity, the provision of a suitably sized Class F extinguisher (BS7937:2000) together with manual isolation of the electrical power supply is acceptable.

-Space heaters, if used, are to be fixed in position and so constructed as to reduce fire risks to a minimum.
-The design and location of these units is to be such that clothing, curtains or other similar materials cannot be scorched or set on fire by heat from the unit.

-### 14a.
-STRUCTURAL FIRE PROTECTION – VESSELS OF LESS THAN 500GT

-**Table 14B.2**

-Where a fixed fire-extinguishing system not required by this Chapter, is installed, the arrangement is to be to the satisfaction of the Administration.

-### 13.2.11.
-Life-saving Signals and Rescue Poster
+### 14.3.
+Fire Control Plan(s)

 When display space in the wheelhouse is restricted, the 2 sides of a SOLAS No.2 poster (as contained in liferaft equipment packs) may be displayed in lieu of a SOLAS No. 1 poster.

-### 14a.2.2.
-Structural Fire Protection
+### 14a.1.
+General

-### 14a.2.3.
-Materials
+### 14a.2.
+Structure

 ### 14a.2.4.
 Surface of Insulation